Umbrian Gold

 Umbria is Italy’s most mysterious region.
 Home of the ancient Etruscans, a civilization that flourished in the shadows of its many hills.
 With no coastline, surrounded by mountains, Umbria was always hard to reach.

-The hills made farming difficult, but Umbrians – shadow people, – learned to manage the land despite its uneven terrain, cold winters, and harsh winds.
+The hills made farming difficult, but Umbrians – literally, shadow people – learned to manage the land despite its uneven terrain, cold winters, and harsh winds.
 Umbria doesn’t look like the rest of Italy.
-It’s wilder.
-Rougher.
+It’s wilder and rougher.
 So are its people, and so are its farms.

 The highest quality oil is made by families, from family-owned trees, for their family.
 Any oil that they can’t consume is sold.

-We source olives from families we know.
+We source olives from families we know, including our own.
 Most groves are maintained by a single person who’s been doing it for decades.
 When it’s time to pick the olives, the whole family helps.

 This year’s Moraiolo – the primary varietal in this year’s blend – is 100% sourced from our own farm.
 We picked the olives ourselves.